 Accommodation, Businesses and more pictures from Stryn

 Stryn municipality has a population of about 7.500 with by far the heaviest concentration in Stryn centre itself and covers a area of 1.388,8 km2.
 The municipality is located along the innermost part of the Nordfjord.
+The Huffington post has Nordfjord as The Most Relaxing Places On Earth.
 The administrative center of the municipality is the village of Stryn.
 Stryn, a busy and developing small town and shopping centre for a large community and the junction of roads which connect inner Nordfjord with the rest of Norway.
 Some other villages in Stryn include Loen, Innvik, Utvik, Olden, and Flo.
 Farming, forestry, fruit growing, animal breeding for furs, small manufacturing industries, tourism and the service trades provide the main occupations.
 Stryn is world famous for its beautiful scenery with glaciers and majestic mountains running into the mirroring fjords and lakes.

-The most famous glacier is Briksdalsbreen glacier and it lies in the Oldedalen valley, but the Stryn area offers numerous spectacular valley glaciers including Tindefjellbreen glacier.
+The most famous glacier is Oldedalen valley, but the Stryn area offers numerous spectacular valley glaciers including Tindefjellbreen glacier.
 Most of the valley glaciers in Stryn are originating from the great Jostedal glacier (Jostedalsbreen).
 Ramnefjellsfossen waterfall, the third highest free-falling waterfall in the world, is located in the municipality.
 Stryn also has the largest linden forest in Northern Europe.
 The largest lakes are Oppstrynsvatn, Lovatnet, and Oldevatnet.
 The mountains Skåla, Lodalskåpa, and Høgstre Breakulen are all located in Stryn.

 A wide river enters the town from the east after meandering through the fertile lower valley, Stryn Valley, from the charming Stryn Lake.
 At the shore of the lake the Jostedalsbreen National Park Centre is situated.
 At the east end of the lake the road enters the narrower Hjelledalen and shortly zigzags up some three hundred metres to the entrance of the first of the three tunnels of the mountain highway leading to Geiranger and Grotli.